craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Bible 2.md

 Most of [[Alaturmen]] has technology only barely more advanced than that which one would imagine a 1600s-peasant might have access to, and missing some key developments such as gunpowder or printing.
 Magic is a rarity, and a closely protected influence on the world of [[Alaturmen]].

 ## Power
-The quickest path to power is by the manipulation of the Weave.
+The quickest path to power is by the [[How the Weave becomes Magic|manipulation of the Weave]].
 Mages are respected and often feared, as they have immense power.
 Items enchanted and spellbound are rare; hard to create, harder to find.
 Few exist outside of hoards of dragons and mages.

-Secondarily, many gain power by learning from their elders, peers, and the materials of the past.
+Secondarily, many gain power by learning from their elders, peers, and the reading-materials of the past.
 Three of four people develop the ability to read.

-Finally, of course, many people gain power through some physical force; more weaponry, people, or strength.
+Tertiarily, of course, many people gain power through some physical force; more weaponry, people, or strength.

 Faith holds a special kind of power; that of the many, the bonded in ideal, the togetherness that forms a God – or feeds a power of such a caliber.